strands-project/strands_tabletop_perception/README.md

 # STRANDS Tabletop Perception

 Tabletop perception for STRANDS.
-The tabletop perception is realized as a ROS action server.
-Given the information about a table in the environment, i.e. its pose and its shape specified as a polygon, the robot plans multiple views to perceive the tabletop, segments the data from the depth camera at each of the planned views, and classifies the extracted segements for a given set of object classes.
+The tabletop perception is realised as a ROS action server.
+Given the information about a table in the environment, i.e. its pose and its shape specified as a polygon, the robot plans multiple views to perceive the tabletop, segments the data from the depth camera at each of the planned views, and classifies the extracted segments for a given set of object classes.
 The individual components of the system are described below.

 The information about the tables is stored in the ros datacentre (MongoDB).
-This information can either be added through the autonoumous table detection or a maunual process using a marker (cf. to the descriptions below).
+This information can either be added through the autonomous table detection or a manual process using a marker (cf. to the descriptions below).

 ## Finding/Storing Tables